 Our Guide to a 9 to 10 Day Itinerary to Ireland

-Our itinerary involved exploring the most captivating scenery from coastlines to open fields filled with grazing sheep, cows and horses.
+Our itinerary involved exploring the most captivating scenery, from coastlines to open fields filled with grazing sheep, cows, and horses.

 Day Trip to Northern Ireland from Dublin

 Undeniably we fell in love with Kilkenny.
 A beautiful and charming, quintessentially Irish town with a population of just over 26,500 and a reasonable drive from Dublin (less than 2 hours heading south), it is not to be missed!
-This town is also home of one of the finest castles in Ireland, also of the same name – Kilkenny Castle.
+This town is also home to one of the finest castles in Ireland, also of the same name – Kilkenny Castle.

 St. Canice’s Cathedral is equally impressive.
 Plan on spending a full day in the downtown area.
 Travelers quickly lose sight of time walking along the cobblestone streets of Kilkenny, exploring art galleries and boutique shopping and the medieval ruins around town.

 Expect to meet local and other Irish travelers.
 We met folks who reside within the vicinity of Kilkenny and other Irish visitors from Cork and Clare, enjoying a weekend holiday away.
 Oblivious to the passage of time, we became obsessed with learning how to see this great country like the Irish.
-Our new friends, Mary and Mike, both well-traveled winos and foodies (as well as hurling enthusiast, the “national” sport of Ireland), kindly shared their wealth of knowledge and personal experiences.
-Let’s just say we learned the “craic.”
+Our new friends, Mary and Mike, both well-traveled winos and foodies (as well as hurling enthusiasts, the “national” sport of Ireland), kindly shared their wealth of knowledge and personal experiences.
+Let’s say we learned the “craic.”
 A common phrase used in Ireland to describe whether you have any news or gossip is “What’s the craic?”

 The Ring of Kerry